inabaamanat/Uniqueness-of-source-code/README.md

 This project investigates syntactic redundancy in Python source code by analyzing coding patterns across a large collection of open-source GitHub repositories.
 The goal is to identify recurring code structures and evaluate the uniqueness of projects based on their level of syntactic redundancy.

-Conducted under the supervision of Dr. Amin Alipour and Aftab Hussain (Ph.D.
+Project Team: Conducted under the supervision of Dr. Amin Alipour and Aftab Hussain (Ph.D.
 Student) as part of a collaborative research project.